sepehrmhd97/BigQuery-Data-Modeling/README.md

 ## Usage

-By running the below code snippet, you can create a data warehouse schema in BigQuery based on the schema information provided in the JSON file for the superstore dataset.
+By running the below code snippet, you can create a data warehouse in BigQuery based on the schema information provided in the JSON file for the superstore dataset.

 ``` python
 #loading data